BertCorp/OnTheWay/README.md

 Todos
 =====
-- twilio integration
+- ~~twilio integration~~ 2013-06-27
   - ~~account setup and funded~~ 2013-06-22
-- send daily appointment reminders
+- ~~send daily appointment reminders~~ 2013-06-27
+- if appointment is made after 4pm the day before, send a txt upon creation.
 - send text when provider is on the way to appointment
+- send text when appointment is finished
 - company/provider customer and appointment import tools
 - native apps via phonegap -- http://docs.phonegap.com/en/2.8.0/cordova_device_device.md.html#Device